BIOS6623-UCD/bios6623-micpalumbo/Project0/README.md

 **The primary question of interest is whether treatment results in lower average pocket depth and attachment loss at one year.**

+Proj0descriptives.R:
+This file imports the data and contains some code for data checking and for descriptive statistics.
+Upon initial examination it appears that 27 subjects were lost to followup and didn't show up for measurements at the 1 year mark because there are 27 NAs for both attach1year and pd1year.